leo-arch/isfree/README.md

 ## Installation

-1. Clone or download the project files (**no compilation nor installation** is required)
+Clone the project, cd into the isfree directory, compile and install with `makepkg`, and finally run the program:

         git clone https://github.com/leo-arch/isfree

-2. Execution:

-       cd isfree; ./isfree [OPTIONS]
+		cd isfree
+		makepkg -si
+		isfree -h

 ## A side note

 Though `isfree` works perfectly as a standalone program, it was originally intended to work together with two other programs: `pacfree` (see https://github.com/leo-arch/pacfree) and `pacrep` (see https://github.com/leo-arch/pacrep).
 Take a look specially at `pacfree`, which is the head of this triad.
+They were all designed to make `pacman` and Arch Linux even more free.